ericmedvet/slides/advanced-programming-2020/02-basic-concepts.md

   - output can be referenced: `retRefName = refName.opName()`

-(We are just scratching the surface; we'll go deeper ahead.)
+.note[We are just scratching the surface; we'll go deeper ahead.]

 ---